Degree type(s): Bachelor's; Minor

-The special education course of study is based on the Common Core of Knowledge and Skills of the Council for Exceptional Children and the Endorsement Standards of the North Dakota Educational Standards and Practices Board.
+Our Special Education course of study is based on the Common Core of Knowledge and Skills of the Council for Exceptional Children and the Endorsement Standards of the North Dakota Educational Standards and Practices Board.
 Graduates are eligible for an endorsement in the area of intellectual disabilities.
-This endorsement meets or exceeds the requirements of most other states
+This endorsement meets or exceeds the requirements of most other states.

 - Gain hands-on experience and develop professional networks working with practicing special educators in schools, community activities, committee work, and through professional organizations.